-2019, the provision covered 49% of the short-term accounts payment, its quality and other factors considered by management; receivable).
+2019, the provision covered 49% of the short-term accounts receivable).
 The Company's management creates the provision for doubtful debts based on the evaluation of worsening of creditworthiness of certain purchasers, their individual special aspects, dynamics of payments, subsequent payment after the reporting date, as well as the analysis of projected future cash inflows based on the circumstances in place on the reporting date.
 The degree of accuracy of management's estimates will be confirmed or refuted by future developments that are basically uncertain.